Getting Started: Interviewers

 After the interview and reviewing pads

-time.
 Once you’ve completed the interview, click the End Interview button.
-This closes the

-session for further editing, makes it inaccessible to your candidate, and launches playback mode.
+This closes the session for further editing, makes it inaccessible to your candidate, and launches

-You can hit the play button in the bottom left to auto-play the interview, or drag the slider to
+playback mode.
+You can hit the play button in the bottom left to auto-play the interview, or drag

-As the interviewer, you can access any pad or share it with other folks within your company by
+You can access any pad or share it with other CoderPad users within your company by sharing its

 If you have any questions or concerns about how things work in CoderPad, feel free to email us at